Teaching in Honors

 Honors curriculum

-• Honors courses at Valencia College are interdisciplinary, prepare students to become 21st century learners, and integrate research-driven engaged practices.
+• Honors courses at Valencia College are interdisciplinary, prepare students to become 21st century learners, and integrate research-driven pedagogies.
 Faculty work with the Honors College to identify one or more of the practices below to integrate into their curriculum:

 • Undergraduate Research